-The principle behind the pressure cooker is fairly simply: Thanks to a hermetically sealed lid and the gradually growing pressure created within the pot, the boiling point of water is higher than at normal pressure (121°C instead of 100°C).
-This is why food cooks more quickly.
-For instance, a beef stew takes about 30 minutes to cook, and a whole ham is ready in under an hour.
+The principle behind the pressure cooker is fairly simple: Thanks to a hermetically sealed lid and the gradually growing pressure created within the pot, the boiling point of water is higher than at normal pressure (114°C instead of 100°C on pre-programmed functions with a default setting of 60 kPa).
+This is what makes food cook quickly.
+For instance, a beef stew takes about 30 to 45 minutes to cook, and a whole ham is ready in under an hour.

 The RICARDO pressure cooker features a lid-locking mechanism and a pressure regulator for added safety.
 The hermetic lid and steam calibration system make it both highly efficient and ultra-secure.
 And it’s so easy to use: All you need to do is press one of the 10 preprogrammed functions—for instance yogurt, meat, stir-fry or legumes—and you’re set!
 The unique modern design, with digital LED display, lets you monitor your recipes as they cook, and the unit reverts automatically to Warm mode when the cooking is done.

 1. It's Energy-Efficient